Qubit-centric Transformer for Surface Code Decoding: Performance Evaluation

+In this subsection, we investigate the impact of various architectural components--the number of transformer blocks, the structure-aware mask, and the merging layer--on the decoding performance of QCT for $d=11$ surface code.

-We next examine the effect of the number of transformer blocks $N$ in each hierarchical stage.
-As shown in Fig.~\ref{fig_N_values}, increasing the model depth from $N=1$ to $N=3$ significantly improves the LER performance, As shown in Fig.~\ref{fig_N_values}, increasing the model depth from $N=1$ to $N=3$ significantly improves the LER performance, while the performance gain saturates when increasing the depth further to $N=5$.
-The substantial performance gap between the $N=1$ and $N=3$ models demonstrates that a shallow architecture with only a single block is insufficient to process the intricate error patterns present in the syndrome.
-A sufficient model depth is required in each stage to effectively learn both the fine-grained local correlations and the coarse-grained non-local correlations.
-Based on this observation, we select $N=3$ as the default configuration, as it provides a balanced trade-off between performance and efficiency.
+\textbf{Number of Transformer Blocks:} We examine the decoding performance according to the number of transformer blocks $N$.
+As shown in Fig.~\ref{fig_comp}(a), increasing the model depth from $N=2$ to $N=8$ yields significant improvements in the LER; however, the performance gains saturate beyond $N=8$.
+The substantial performance gap according to $N$ demonstrates that a shallow architecture with only $N=2$ blocks is insufficient to estimate the logical error present in the syndrome.
+Based on this observation, we select $N=8$ as the default configuration, as it provides a balanced trade-off between performance and efficiency.

+\textbf{Structure-aware Masking:} To validate the effectiveness of the structure-aware mask, we conduct an ablation study comparing the proposed QCT with an unmasked variant where all tokens globally attend to each other.
+Fig.~\ref{fig_comp}(b) compares QCT models with and without structure-aware masking.
+The model without masking (labeled ``w/o mask'') successfully learns the decoding task, indicating that the self-attention mechanism can implicitly capture error correlations.
+However, the models with structure-aware masking consistently outperform the model without masking across all tested code distances.
+This result highlights that while the standard transformer successfully learns the error patterns via global attention, explicitly concentrating on physically relevant neighbors is a significantly more effective strategy.
+The mask enables the model to focus on the topological structure of the codes, thereby enhancing the decoding performance.

+\textbf{Merging Layer:} To validate the effectiveness of the merging layer, we compare QCT with the model without the merging layer (labeled ``w/o merg'').
+The only difference is the existence of the FC layer that projects the concatenated $2D_{\text{e}}$-dimensional vectors into $D_{\text{m}}$-dimensional unified tokens.
+Fig.~\ref{fig_comp}(c) illustrates the decoding performance of the models with and without the merging layer.

+As shown in the results, an additional merging layer provides a consistent improvement in decoding performance.
+Considering that this layer introduces a small number of parameters relative to the overall QCT architecture, achieving such a reduction in the LER is efficient.
+In quantum error correction, even these marginal gains are crucial for approaching the fault-tolerance threshold.
+Furthermore, it is worth noting that even the model without the merging layer still maintains excellent performance and outperforms the other baseline decoders.
+It demonstrates that shifting the decoding perspective directly to the qubit-centric approach is fundamentally effective.